siddarthudayakumar/30-Day-Javascript-Challenge/README.md

   * Day #1 (1/16/17) - A simple JS Basskit.
   * Day #2 (1/17/17) - A simple JS and CSS based clock with animations.
+  * Day #3 (1/18/17) - A simple web page modifying CSS variables with JS.
+  --Update--
+  I have changed the Folder names so that they do not have spaces.
+This allows the HTML and CSS files to be easily accessed through modern browsers
+  --Update--
+  * Day #4 (1/19/17) -